Airbus Celebrates With Formation Flight

 Key Takeaways:

-• Airbus celebrated the EASA certification of its A350 XWB with an impressive formation flight of five test aircraft.
+• Airbus celebrated the EASA certification of its A350 XWB airliner with an impressive formation flight of five test aircraft, with FAA certification expected by the end of October.

-• Airbus plans to initially deliver A350s with nickel-cadmium batteries, switching to lithium-ion cells in 2016, with the first A350-900 delivery to Qatar Airways by year-end.
+• Airbus will initially equip A350s with nickel-cadmium batteries, transitioning to lithium-ion cells in 2016, and plans to deliver the first A350-900 to Qatar Airways by the end of the year.

 See a mistake?
 Contact us.